Home

 When do I tell colleges about my experiences in volunteering?

 Colleges and universities have a place on their applications where you will list these activities.
+Be sure to study your placements, and put the most important at the top.

 In addition, those schools requiring essays or short answer responses frequently include essay topics about charitable work and your reflections on your experiences.